ayoubzulfiqar/responsive/README.md

 ### Step - 1

-First you have to find out how you can find out yu device size -width as well as -height.
+First you have to find out how you can find out your device size `width` as well as `height`.
 Using this print statement you can get your device size in you terminal.

 ```dart